-CRe benefits from the pricing policies that are in place for each class of business supported, where appropriate, with class level technical underwriting guidelines.
+The Company benefits from the pricing policies that are in place for each class of business supported, where appropriate, with class level technical underwriting guidelines.
 Risks written are also subject to peer review and, on a selective basis, independent expert review.
-Controls over the aggregation of claim exposures include limiting total exposures written in defined geographical zones, monitoring aggregation by country/ region, and applying line size limits in all classes.
+Controls over the aggregation of claim exposures include limiting total exposures written in defined geographical zones, monitoring aggregation by country/region, and applying line size limits in all classes.

-Similarly, CRe benefits from the reinsurance cover purchased to arrive at an acceptable net risk in line with the approved risk appetites and tolerance limits.
-For unrelated party exposures, CRe participates on the Group reinsurance programmes and currently does not purchase any specific cover on a standalone basis.
+Similarly, the Company benefits from the reinsurance cover purchased to arrive at an acceptable net risk in line with the approved risk appetites and tolerance limits.
+For unrelated party exposures, the Company participates on the Group reinsurance programmes and currently does not purchase any specific cover on a standalone basis.

-Catastrophe risk modelling and other techniques are used to model expected loss outcomes for Realistic Disaster Scenario (RDS) and in-house catastrophe event scenarios.
+Catastrophe risk modelling and other techniques are used to model expected loss outcomes for Realistic Disaster Scenario ("RDS") and in-house catastrophe event scenarios.
 Gross and net aggregate exposures against risk appetites and tolerance limits are monitored and reported at least on a quarterly basis.

 Reserves are reviewed for adequacy on a quarterly basis by in-house actuaries and reported to the Group Reserving Management Committee and the Group Audit Committee.
-Syndicate reserves are also subject to independent actuarial review on at least an annual basis.
+The Company obtains in independent opinion on the adequacy of reserves annually, and the Syndicate reserves are also subject to independent actuarial review on at least an annual basis.
 An appropriate level of reserves in excess of actuarial best estimates is held in line with appetite.